changeworld/azure-docs.pl-pl/articles/virtual-machines/linux/classic/cassandra-nodejs.md

         #Tested with Azure Powershell - November 2014
         #This powershell script deployes a number of VMs from an existing image inside an Azure region
         #Import your Azure subscription into the current Powershell session before proceeding
-        #The process: 1. create Azure Storage account, 2. create virtual network, 3.create the VM template, 2. crate a list of VMs from the template
+        #The process: 1. create Azure Storage account, 2. create virtual network, 3.create the VM template, 2. create a list of VMs from the template

         #fundamental variables - change these to reflect your subscription
         $country="us"; $region="west"; $vnetName = "your_vnet_name";$storageAccount="your_storage_account"